 AMERCO has four reportable operating segments.
 Our segments are Moving and Storage, Property and Casualty Insurance, Life Insurance and SAC Holdings.
-(See Notes 1, 21 and 21A to the Consolidated Financial Statements included in this Form 10-K.)
+(See Notes 1, 21 and 21A to the Consolidated Financial Statements.)

 Overall Strategy

 Our overall strategy is to maintain our leadership position in the North American "do-it-yourself" moving and storage industry.
 Our plan is to provide a seamless and integrated supply chain to the "do-it-yourself" moving and storage market.
 As part of executing this plan, we leverage the brand recognition of U-Haul with our full line of moving and self-storage related products and services and the convenience of our broad geographic presence.